 Other Tips to Make Stories More Fun

 Children love to hear the same stories over and over.
 They develop favorites and soon learn the stories well.
 Sometimes, really young ones have short attention spans.
-So I pull a little rabbit out of my hat, so to speak.
-What I like to do is when I come to a part where a character is supposed to do a certain thing and I will change what the certain thing is.
+What I like to do is when I come to a part where a character is supposed to do a certain thing, I will change what that certain thing is.
 Here's an example:

 The Story of David and Goliath

-When it comes time in the story for David to meet Goliath, I might call Goliath Big Bird.
+When it comes the time in the story for David to meet Goliath, I might call Goliath Big Bird.
 They laugh and protest and correct me by saying it was Goliath.
-Then I will say that David killed Golaith by throwing a water balloon at him.
+Then I will say that David killed Goliath by throwing a water balloon at him.

 On and on it goes, and it keeps their attention, makes it more fun and interesting, and gets them involved in the story.

 Telling stories with accents is fun for you and for the child.
 I used to tell my children cowboy stories in a Texas accent.
-I had all kinds of accents.
+I had many more.
 British, Australian, German, Chinese, New York (one of my favorites) and others.
 The accents usually went with the setting of the story.
-I think I had more fun with this than they did, but still they loved it and learned to do it themselves.
+I think I had more fun with this than they did, still, they loved it and learned to do it themselves.